meshy/meshy.github.com/_posts/2013-11-03-debugging-assertnumqueries-tests.markdown

     class GoodTestCase(django.test.TestCase):
         def fantastic_test(self):
-            # Turn DEBUG on so we can see the queries.
-            settings.DEBUG = True
             with self.assertNumQueries(2):
-                # Reset the list of recorded queries.
+                settings.DEBUG = True  # We can see the queries with DEBUG on. connection.queries = []  # Reset the list of recorded queries.
-                connection.queries = []
-                # Business logic here
-                thing.do_fantastic_stuff()
+                thing.do_fantastic_stuff()  # Queries happen here.
-                # Print out our recorded queries!
+                print(connection.queries)  # Print out our recorded queries! settings.DEBUG = False  # Turn DEBUG back off.
-                print(connection.queries)
-                # Turn DEBUG back off (as is default for tests).
-                settings.DEBUG = False